EGI-Federation/documentation/content/en/internal/collaboration-tools/certificates/_index.md

 Operators of central services can request two types of certificates:

-- host certificates, with public-trust, and optionally IGTF trust
+- host certificates, with public-trust, and optionally IGTF trust.
-- robot email certificates, to be used as client certificate, to authenticate using X509 as a service
+- robot email certificates, to be used as client certificate, to authenticate using X509 as a service.

 ## Requesting a new certificate